Debugging macOS

 Because a fresh account typically contains nothing that would already be corrupted, you can isolate whether a problem is in your everyday user account or a system-wide issue–maybe even hardware related.

-Here’s how to set up a fresh, new user account in macOS Ventura:
+Here’s how to set up a fresh, new user account:

 Create a Standard account if you want to test a problem from the perspective of a user without any extra privileges.